Stuart Little 2

 The inciting incident occurs at 9 minutes when Margalo the bird crashes into Stuart's window after being chased by Falcon.
 Stuart saves her life, bringing a new friend into his world who will change everything..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 19 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Margalo disappears, leaving only a note saying she had to go.
+This illustrates the protagonist's commitment to Margalo disappears, leaving only a note saying she had to go.
 Stuart makes the active choice to pursue her and bring her back, despite the danger and his family's concerns., moving from reaction to action.

 The Collapse moment at 58 minutes (74% through) represents the emotional nadir.
 Here, Stuart's plane is destroyed by Falcon and he falls, seemingly defeated.
 Margalo is recaptured.
-Stuart appears too small and powerless to win - metaphorical death of his hero fantasy., illustrates the protagonist at their lowest point.
+Stuart appears too small and powerless to win - metaphorical death of his hero fantasy., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 62 minutes initiates the final act resolution at 79% of the runtime.
 Stuart realizes true courage means trying even when you're afraid.
 He synthesizes his skills with newfound self-belief and rallies for one final confrontation with Falcon., demonstrating the transformation achieved throughout the journey.